 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on making an appeal about your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on making an appeal about your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints).

 Method Appeals for Part D Prescription Drugs - Contact Information CALL 844-214-8633 Calls to this number are free.
-8am - 8pm 7-days per week October 1 - March 31st and 8am - 8pm Monday - Friday from April 1 - September 30.

-Method Appeals for Part D Prescription Drugs - Contact Information TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
-8am - 8pm 7-days per week October 1 - March 31st and 8am - 8pm Monday - Friday from April 1 - September 30.
-FAX 844-869-0884 WRITE Envision RX Options Attn: Coverage Decision 2181 E. Aurora Road Suite 201 Twinsburg, OH 44087 WEBSITE www.signatureadvantageplan.com
+8am to 8pm 7-days per week from October 1 to March 31 and 8am to 8pm Monday through Friday from April 1 to September 30. ΤΤΥ 711This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.Calls to this number are free.
+8am to 8pm 7-days per week from October 1 to March 31 and 8am to 8pm Monday through Friday from FAX April 1 to September 30.
+844-869-0884 WRITE elixir ATTN: Coverage Decision 2181 E. Aurora Road Suite 201 Twinsburg, OH 44087 WEBSITE www.signatureadvantageplan.com